 A large number of temporary workers in the UK come from overseas, often known as migrant workers, and find it difficult to open bank accounts here, but still want to send some of the money they earn home.
 Money transfer services usually subject to fees and the money can take a long time to reach its destination.
 With prepaid cards, the money gets there quicker and the card holders can also use when abroad in much the same way they use a credit of debit card.

-Suits Me® is an alternative to traditional banking and a perfect alternative banking solution for temporary workers.
-We strongly believe in financial inclusion and that everyone should have access to a banking solution to manage their money, especially in todays modern society.
+Suits Me® is an alternative to traditional banking and a perfect alternative solution for temporary workers.
+We strongly believe in financial inclusion and that everyone should have access to a financial solution to manage their money, especially in todays modern society.

-Suits Me® offers personal accounts with a contactless Mastercard® debit card, online banking and a free mobile banking app to manage your money with many banking features such as setting up standing orders, direct debits and bank transfers.
+Suits Me® offers personal accounts with a contactless Mastercard® debit card, online account and a free mobile app to manage your money with many banking-like features such as setting up standing orders, direct debits and transfers.

 Suits Me® account holders also gain access to our exclusive cashback rewards scheme where you can earn money back into your account when shopping with any of our high street and online food and retail partners.